The Blog Exotic.

 Remember when Bilbo Baggins wrote his book, "There and Back Again: A Hobbit's Tale"?
 Remember when Frodo Baggins wrote the sequel, "The Lord of the Rings?"
 These heroes wrote their tales after their adventures, not before.
 Before they could become best-selling authors, they had to do a little living and adventuring first.
 They couldn't achieve greatness from the Shire's sheltered comfort.

 Before I picked up a camera, before I went to college, and before I learned to fly, got married, had kids, or did anything of social value or considered adulting, I was a writer.
 It all started in high school (like most things in our lives) when I wrote a short story about an intelligent and malicious computer (no one said "AI" back then) that almost wipes out humanity by poisoning our food supply.
 My English teacher, Mrs. Carter (who was one of the most wonderful teachers that ever was) thought I should enter it in a statewide contest.
 I did, and won.
-I don't know how, because reading makes me cringe today.
+I don't know how, because reading it now makes me cringe.

 Unfortunately, I never seriously picked up the pen again for almost 30 years.
 The boy became a man and other diversions caught my attention, and set my life path.
 It occurred to be this weekend that not writing for 30 years may have been a blessing.
 It may have saved my writing style from irreparable damage.